Giphy/giphy-js-sdk-core/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Reproducible Demo**
+Let us know how to reproduce the issue.
+Include a code sample or share a project that reproduces the issue.
+Please follow the guidelines for providing a MCVE: https://stackoverflow.com/help/mcve

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]